 Step 3 – Automation rules

 The first email sales automation rule creation is adding your welcome series, whether a new or an existing customer.
 That is a simple automated sequence sent out to all new subscribers.
 It’s a great way to start building your relationship with your clients.

 To do so, click on “Automation” and then select “New Rule.”

 You can then add in the name of your campaign, assign the conditions (which we will cover next), and the actions you want it to perform.
 You can even add a default welcome email with a link to your blog.

 After you review everything, click on “Save and exit” at the top of your screen.

 Step 4 – Conditions and actions

-If you want to add more conditions, simply check the box next to each one and click on “Save & Exit.”
-If you don’t have any additional rules that need certain conditions, there’s no need to continue this step.
+If you want to add more conditions, check the box next to each one and click on “Save & Exit.”
+If you don’t have any additional rules that need specific conditions, there’s no need to continue this step.

 Why the free plan will work for most small businesses